-B. Process When the University has Notice that Material you Provided for an Official University Website, or Provided for another Internet Communication on behalf of the University, may Infringe on Intellectual Property Rights
+B. Process When the University has Noticed that Material you Provided for an Official University Website, or Provided for another Internet Communication on behalf of the University, may Infringe on Intellectual Property Rights

-The University has a legal duty to insure that official web sites, official email, and other official communications and expressions do not violate the intellectual property rights of third parties.
+The University has a legal duty to ensure that official web sites, official email, and other official communications and expressions do not violate the intellectual property rights of third parties.
 The most common intellectual property rights found on the Internet involve copyright and trademark/service marks.